wharsojo/myboot2docker/README.md

 Installation
 ------------

-My Boot2Docker will work with any recent release of Boot2Docker, but the minimum required version is 1.6.0.
+My Boot2Docker will work with any recent release of Boot2Docker version: v1.6.x.

   1. Launch Boot2Docker & Login as docker: